IRIS SOFTWARE GROUP GENERAL TERMS & CONDITIONS

 23.2 You shall indemnify Us and keep Us indemnified (or procure that any Outgoing Service Provider shall indemnify Us and keep Us indemnified) from and against all Employment Liabilities arising out of or in connection with any claim or allegation made by any person (or representative(s) of such person) associated with the commencement of any Service that they have rights against Us or any of Our suppliers by virtue of the application of the Transfer Regulations (including any claim in respect of the termination of such person’s employment or any alleged failure by You, the Outgoing Service Provider, Us or Our suppliers to comply with any information and consultation obligations).

-This Agreement and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be construed in accordance with and governed by the law of England and Wales and each party agrees to submit to the exclusive jurisdiction of the courts of England.
+This Agreement and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be construed in accordance with and governed by the law of England and each party agrees to submit to the exclusive jurisdiction of the English courts.

 Section 3: General Terms and Conditions – Cloud Terms only